meburak/suffix-memory-experiment/README.md

 - Change list lengths,
 - Get the file output with recall and presentation positions,
 - Get the intrusions.
 Project is working but still needs some work and touch-ups.
+Please keep in mind that I do not advise this to be used for academic researches without rigorous testing.
 There is a seperate python script provided to clean and edit the data.
 Built with PsychoPy v2025.1.1
 ***
 #### How to use the experiment file
 You will need PsychoPy v2025.1.1 to run and edit the experiment.
 It is recomended to run the experiment once before doing changes.